Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 Just a normal flu.
 - Caught randomly.
 - Easily transmitted from person to person.
-A single person can contaminate an entire village\!- Will very probably not kill you, but can be an annoyance, causing blurred vision, blackouts, and fever.
+A single person can contaminate an entire village!- Will very probably not kill you, but can be an annoyance, causing blurred vision, blackouts, and fever.
 - Untreated flu might give you brain damage from high fever.
 - Manageable by eating and drinking until full, and resting (buckling to a bed).
 - Brain damage can be prevented by drinking plenty of tea until the fever subsides.